 Which Should You Use: Elementor Pro vs. Free

-If you want to get a good drag and drop page builder, you are spoilt for choice on WordPress.
-However, one of the best ones available is Elementor.
-It has a development and support team behind it to give you reassurance as well as lots of features that can turn your standard WordPress website into a piece of art that will convert customers.
+If you want a good drag and drop page builder, you are spoilt for choice on WordPress, and Elementor sits near the top of the list.
+It has a full development and support team behind it, plus a large feature set that can turn a standard WordPress site into something polished that converts visitors into customers.
+That reputation is why so many people compare Elementor Pro vs Free before committing.

 * This button will show the rest of the post and open up an offer from a vendor